-SUNY Downstate Medical Center is one of 90 sites participating in the first U.S. clinical trial (Symplicity HTN-3) evaluating the safety and effectiveness of renal denervation in the management of treatment-resistant hypertension.
+SUNY Downstate Medical Center is one of 90 sites in the U.S. participating in a landmark study of the Symplicity™ renal denervation system for treatment-resistant hypertension.
 The project is a collaboration between the Department of Medicine and the Department of (Interventional) Radiology.

 For more information, please call us at (718) 270-2107.